Matt Holliday: Personal life

-Scott Boras has represented Holliday as his agent since he turned professional.
+Scott Boras represented Holliday as his agent since he turned professional.
 Holliday described his relationship with Boras and his staff in that he "enjoy(s) sitting down and talking to them.
 Scott is as accessible as you want him to be.
 I could call him right now.
-He's got a lot of clients and people say they don’t hear from Scott but he’ll give you as much or as little attention as you want."
+He's got a lot of clients and people say they don't hear from Scott but he'll give you as much or as little attention as you want."
 Holliday further explained that due to the amenities the Boras Corporation provides, including a staff psychologist, research to assist players in prolonging careers, studies into arbitration cases, and statistical performance computation, he felt that Boras' agency gave him the best opportunities to succeed.

-Known primarily as a reserved figure, Holliday has played for years in the shadows of such franchise icons as Todd Helton and Albert Pujols, which accommodated his demeanor well.
+Known primarily as a reserved figure, Holliday played for years in the shadows of such franchise icons as Todd Helton and Albert Pujols, who accommodated his demeanor well.
 However, he has emerged as a veteran presence for the Cardinals willing to assist and entertain younger players and top prospects as they attempt to adjust to a lifestyle of playing baseball.
 In January 2012, he invited Matt Adams, Ryan Jackson, Charlie Tilson and Kolten Wong for a weeklong stay in St. Louis at the tony Frontenac Hotel.
 Activities included eating out, hitting, working out and attending a St. Louis Blues game.
 Holliday also became more active on his Twitter account and more readily availed himself as a guest on talk radio shows.
 Further, he befriended former teammate David Freese, who, shortly after Holliday's arrival in St. Louis in 2009, was arrested for driving under the influence.
 However, after becoming daily workout partners and socializing, teammates noted a "positive influence" on Freese.

 With intense off-season physical training regimens, Holliday plays squash and likes to incorporate an NFL approach.
 He has trained with teammates, such as Freese, and pitcher Trevor Rosenthal, in activities such as "sled pushing, tire flipping and some fireman carries", and each player taking turns carrying each other for about 20 meters.

 One opponent with long-time ties to the Hollidays is former Boston Red Sox manager John Farrell.
 Farrell pitched for Tom Holliday at OSU, helping propel them to four College World Series appearances.
 When Matt and Josh were still toddlers, Farrell often babysat them when their parents went out.
 Years later, when Matt Holliday was a member of the Rockies team that played the Red Sox in the 2007 World Series, Farrell was the Red Sox pitching coach.
 Six years after that, as a member of the St. Louis Cardinals, Holliday again played against Farrell.
 This time, he was the Red Sox manager.
 In both Series, however, Farrell's teams were victorious over Holliday's.